FSU, Newberry Center Alliance Strengthens Research Opportunities

 FSU is the only university in Florida with a connection to Newberry, joining 53 other higher education institutions currently listed as members of the consortium.
 The university affiliates in the U.S. include Cornell, Indiana, Notre Dame, and Texas, while the U.K. group includes Aberdeen, Warwick, and Queen Mary, London.

-“This new connection to one of the world's great research libraries strengthens our graduate program and our international research profile,” says Gary Taylor, chair of the Department of English and George Matthews Edgar Distinguished Research Professor.
+“This new connection to one of the world's great research libraries strengthens our graduate program and our international research profile,” says Gary Taylor, chair of the Department of English and Dahl and Lottie Pryor Professor of Shakespearean Literature.
 “This will also link us to humanities scholars elsewhere on campus.”

 Indeed, the Newberry Center offers an array of benefits to its members.
 The center collaborates with the Folger Institute at the Folger Shakespeare Library in Washington, D.C.
 As part of the agreement between the two, Folger Institute seminar fees are waived for faculty and graduate students at Newberry.